-TECHNOLOGY DESCRIPTION tCO2e REDUCED PER YEAR Additional compressor improvements Woodfibre LNG could route an LNG off-spec line from flare to the boil-off gas compressor, which will reduce start-up gas flaring.
-2,386 (stationary combustion and flaring) Woodfibre LNG could design the mixed refrigerant and propane (MR/PR) compressor to start with settle-out pressure and avoid flaring after each shutdown event.
+TECHNOLOGY DESCRIPTION Additional compressor improvements Woodfibre LNG could route an LNG off-spec line from flare to the boil-off gas compressor, which will reduce start-up gas flaring.
+Woodfibre LNG could design the mixed refrigerant and propane (MR/PR) compressor to start with settle-out pressure and av flaring after each shutdown event.
 This requires two design compressor motors with high voltage for start-up.
-754 (stationary combustion and flaring) Electric vessels, vehicles and construction equipment Woodfibre LNG could electrify worker transport and supply chain transport, including crewboats, tugboats, construction equipment and vehicles, by establishing electric charging infrastructure required at site and at worker transportation docks.
-2,919 (mobile combustion during operations)
+Electric vessels, vehicles and construction equipment Woodfibre LNG could electrify worker transport and supply chain transport, including crewboats, tugboats, construction equand vehicles, by establishing electric charging infrastructure required at site and at worker transportation docks.